Debt: Repayment

 There are three main ways repayment may be structured: the entire principal balance may be due at the maturity of the loan; the entire principal balance may be amortized over the term of the loan; or the loan may be partially amortized during its term, with the remaining principal due as a "balloon payment" at maturity.
 Amortization structures are common in mortgages and credit cards.

 Default provisions

 Debtors of every type default on their debt from time to time, with various consequences depending on the terms of the debt and the law governing default in the relevant jurisdiction.

-If the debt was secured by specific collateral, such as a car or home, the creditor may seek to repossess the collateral.
+If the debt was secured by specific collateral, such as a car or house, the creditor may seek to repossess the collateral.
 In more serious circumstances, individuals and companies may go into bankruptcy.

 Types of giving finance

 Individuals

 Common types of debt owed by individuals and households include mortgage loans, car loans, credit card debt, and income taxes.
 For individuals, debt is a means of using anticipated income and future purchasing power in the present before it has actually been earned.
 Commonly, people in industrialized nations use consumer debt to purchase houses, cars and other things too expensive to buy with cash on hand.